karthi209/thisiskarthik.com/README.md

 ## What is this?

-This is the source code for my personal website, and I built it because I got tired of platforms that change their terms of service every Tuesday.
+This is the source code for my personal blogsite, and I built it because I got tired of platforms that change their terms of service every Tuesday.
 I post a lot on Twitter, and I realized late that you don't actually own anything you post there, so everything I write online, this website will have a copy of it all, and it's just HTML and CSS compiled into static pages using a custom Go static site generator... just my words on my domain under my control.

 ## Structure